Diarrhea in Puppies and Kittens

 Pets can have two different types of diarrhea—chronic and acute.
 Chronic diarrhea can last for months, and it can be difficult to pinpoint the source of the problem.
 Acute diarrhea occurs suddenly, but it can usually be resolved quickly with dietary modification or treatment for parasites/infection.

-Most cases of kitten or puppy diarrhea are acute incidents.
+Most cases of kitten or puppy diarrhea are acute incidents, but there are certain times when loose stools are concerning.
 However, Thomas Labs recommends that you always consult your veterinarian if your pet has bloody diarrhea or shows other signs of illness, such as fever or weakness.

 Types of Diarrhea in Puppies and Kittens